speedyleion/speedyleion.github.io/_posts/2021-09-18-catch2-file-listener.markdown

 override the listener events they care about.
 To keep the example small we've only overridden the test case starting method.

-Since Catch2 won't pass any other arguments to the constructur, we utilize a static method and member to hold the destination filename.
+Since Catch2 won't pass any other arguments to the constructor, we utilize a static method and member to hold the destination filename.
 When the listener is instantiated we provide the filename to Catch2's `makeStream()` function.
 This function isn't publicly documented, but the code is visible in the header.
 If